Curb Appeal Checklist

-- Inspect the condition of the paint or siding?
+- Inspect the condition of the paint or siding.

 - Is it time to power wash the siding?

-- Is touch up paint needed?
+- Are paint touch-ups needed?

 - Is the front door in good shape?

-- Do flower beds need an upgrade?
+- Examine your flower beds to see if they need an upgrade.

 - Are plants neatly pruned?